bitextor/bitextor/docs/CONFIG.md

 * `biroamerOmitRandomSentences`: omit close to 10% of the tmx corpus
 * `biroamerMixFiles`: use extra sentences to improve anonymization, this option accepts a list of files which will add the stored sentences, the files are expected to be in Moses format
 * `biroamerImproveAlignmentCorpus`: an alignment corpus can be provided in order to improve the entities detection; expected to be in Moses format.
-* `deferred`: if this option is set, segment contents (plain text or TMX) are deferred to the original location given a Murmurhash2 64bit checksum

 NOTE: In case you need to convert a TMX to a tab-separated plain-text file (Moses format), you could use [TMXT](https://github.com/sortiz/tmxt) tool.